OCA/account-analytic/procurement_mto_analytic/README.rst

 1. Add any product with *Make To Order* option enabled into a new sale order.
-2. Set *Analytic Account*.
+2. Set *Analytic Distribution*.
 3. *Confirm Sale*
-4. The generated purchase order line will have this analytic account.
-   They won't be grouped if analytic account is different.
+4. The generated purchase order line will have this analytic distribution.
+They won't be grouped if analytic distribution is different.

 Changelog
 =========